RobPo/Paperino/library/Paperino_PL_microEPD_Arduino_Library/README.md

 We invested time and resources providing this open source code, please support Paperino and open source hardware @Adafruit and by purchasing this product @Crowdsupply @Paperino @Plasticlogic

-If you have any questions or concerns on licensing, please contact display.paperino@gmail.com.
+Having problems or have awesome suggestions?
+Contact us: display.paperino@gmail.com.